d-k-ivanov/docs/docs/Programming/R/Using_R_in_CPP.md

 ## Simple compilation with GCC

-I'm using Microsoft R Opem, so I'll prvode instruction for it, but it could be easily extended to any version of R.
+I'm using Microsoft R Open, so I'll provide instruction for it, but it could be easily extended to any version of R.
 Just insert your version or your path to R.

 ```bash